yamamotsu/TrajecSimu/README.md

 # TrajecSimu

-6-dof trajectory simulation for high-power rockets. current version: 2.0 (7/2/2018)
+6-dof trajectory simulation for high-power rockets.
+current version: 2.0 (7/2/2018)

 ## Description
-Solves a 6-dof equation of motion for a high-power rocket trajectory and shows flight logs.
+Solves a 6-dof equation of motion for a trajectory of a transonic high-power rocket.
 Limited to ones without attitude/trajectory control.

+Might have some problems on Windows/Linux.

 ## Usage